Professional Standards for Child Safety

 3) Commitment to ensuring that all those engaged in the Church promote the inherent dignity of children and young people and their fundamental right to be respected and nurtured in a safe environment.
 This includes children with a disability, Aboriginal children and those from culturally diverse backgrounds.

 All clergy, staff, contractors and parishioners involved with children related activities or using the premises during school hours require a current Working With Children Check and may need a Police Check.
-The Parish Office is required to keep up to date records of WWCC checks and signed Code of Conduct documentation.
-The Code of Conduct can also be found on our parish website Child Safety Code of Conduct or hard copies available from the Parish Office.
+The Parish Office is required to keep up to date records of WWCC checks and signed Safeguarding Children and Young People Code of Conduct documentation.
+The Code of Conduct and the Declaration can also be found on our parish website Code of Conduct / Code of Conduct Declaration or hard copies available from the Parish Office.
 Attendance at formation sessions on Child Safety is also required.

 You may believe that a child in our parish is in need of protection, or a criminal offence has taken place.
 You should always report circumstances that concern you.
 The welfare and best interests of children are of utmost importance and where there are concerns that a child is in immediate danger then Police should be called on 000.